Picovoice/octopus/binding/web/README.md

-# octopus-web
+# Octopus Binding for Web

-The Picovoice Octopus library for web browsers, powered by WebAssembly.
+## Octopus Speech-to-Text Engine

-This library transcribes audio samples in-browser, offline.
-All processing is done via WebAssembly and Workers in a separate thread.
+Made in Vancouver, Canada by [Picovoice](https://picovoice.ai)

-Looking for Octopus on NodeJS?
-See the [@picovoice/octopus-node](https://www.npmjs.com/package/@picovoice/octopus-node) package.
+Octopus is Picovoice's Speech-to-Index engine.
+It directly indexes speech without relying on a text representation.
+This acoustic-only approach boosts accuracy by removing out-of-vocabulary limitation and eliminating the problem of competing hypothesis (e.g. homophones)

 ## Compatibility